 Numbers that matter

-AI isn’t just a trend, it’s a force shaping global markets.
+AI isn’t just a trend, it’s a real force shaping global markets.

-The global AI market is valued at $391 billion and is projected to surpass $1.8 trillion by 2030.2
+The global AI market is valued at $391 billion and is projected to break $1.8 trillion by 2030.2

-As per 2024 78% of organizations already use AI in at least one business function, a sharp rise from just 55% in 2023.3
+As per 2024 78% of organizations already use AI in at least one business function, it is a sharp rise from just 55% in 2023.3

 Nearly 99% of Fortune 500 companies are use AI in some capacity, highlighting its critical role in large enterprises.4

-This rapid adoption explains why AI feels both exciting and disruptive – it’s rewriting how industries compete and how people work.
+This rapid adoption explains why AI feels both exciting and pretty disruptive – it’s changing how industries compete with each other and how people work.

 How AI is changing the world?

-AI is reshaping daily life in ways you already experience:
+AI is reshaping daily lifes in ways you already experience:

-- Work – Automates routine emails, scheduling, and reporting,
+- Work – Automates routine emails, and reporting,

-- Shopping – Personalized product recommendations and dynamic pricing,
+- Shopping – Personalized product recommendations, dynamic pricing,

-- Travel – AI routes flights, predicts delays, and powers navigation apps,
+- Travel – AI routes flights, predicts delays, and supports navigation apps,

 - Finance – Detects fraud, automates budgeting, and speeds up loans,